marcopedrinazzi/simulate-dragonforce-ransomware/README.md

 # Simulate DragonForce Ransomware with Atomic RedTeam
-This is a simple but effective intelligence led simulation of the DragonForce Ransomware TTPs with [AtomicRedTeam](https://atomicredteam.io/).
+This is a simple but effective intelligence led simulation of the DragonForce Ransomware TTPs (Tactics, Techniques, and Procedures) with [AtomicRedTeam](https://atomicredteam.io/).
 This work is based on the blog post of GROUP-IB available [here](https://www.group-ib.com/blog/dragonforce-ransomware/).
 First of all, I wanna thank [@skandler](https://github.com/skandler), I read his great blog post about [Simulating an Akira Ransomware Attack with Atomic Red Team](https://detect.fyi/simulating-a-akira-ransomware-attack-with-atomic-red-team-9e9d66e7bf60) and I was inspired to create something similar.
 I followed the same approach that he used and took the core structure of the powershell script that he created and applied it in the scenario of this simulation.

-The goal of this project is to simulate the DrafonForce Ransomware TTPs and test the detection capabilities deployed in an environment against well-known Threat Actor's TTPs.
+The goal of this project is to simulate the DrafonForce Ransomware TTPs and test the detection capabilities deployed in an environment against well-known adversarial TTPs.

 Any kind of criticism and feedback is very welcomed and appreciated as this was my first time doing an intelligence led simulation :)